 The Hierarchy of Competence

 - Conscious Incompetence: Now that the feedback is in, light is shone on the black holes of your incompetencies, and you are aware of them.
 Now you know that you don’t know something.
-That is extremely empowering.
+That is hugely empowering.
 You can now decide on how you want to improve on your weaknesses and make a conscious effort at getting better.
 Take a course, read a book, speak to an expert, etc. The only cure to ignorance is knowledge.

 - Conscious Competence: You’ve learned all there is to know, but you have to remember to apply the knowledge.
 Now you know something, but you have to think about it as you do it.
 This is not as easy as it sounds in practice.
 Remember when you started learning how to drive a car?
-It probably took a deliberate effort not to run the lights or run someone over.
+It probably took a deliberate effort not to run the lights or someone over.
 Practice makes perfection.

 - Unconscious Competence: At this point, you know something so well, you don’t have to think about it.
 It has become second nature to you.
 Congratulations!
 That’s the stuff experts are made of.
-You now drive safely from A to B without consciously thinking about everything you do.
+You can now drive your car safely from A to B without actively thinking about everything you do.
 Experts are usually accurate in self-assessing their skills and abilities.
 However, they often tend to make the mistake of thinking everyone is as knowledgeable.
 That’s why it’s crucial to feedback into the competence loop by teaching others and giving them feedback.

 I never became a drummer boy like Jerry.
 But I’ve learned to always seek out my knowledge gaps by asking for feedback and working on improving my incompetencies through the hierarchy of competence as prescribed above.
 In the end, knowledge is never-ending.
 The more you know, the more you know you don’t know.
 That is what keeps us humble and thirsty.